dbleu/java-library/README.md

-### ⚠️ Pull requests will all get rejected at the moment!
+### Not everything is working at the moment.
+Ask on the discord-botlist.eu Server if you have any questions

 [discord-invite]: https://discord.gg/2Pang7t9vr
 [license]: https://github.com/MauricePascal/DblEu-java/blob/main/LICENSE